syncfusion-content/xamarin-docs/Xamarin/SfBackdropPage/Getting-Started.md

 ## Reveal and conceal the back layer

-To reveal the back layer, interact the top of front layer with swipe/fling actions or by setting the 'IsBackLayerRevealed' property to 'true'.
-By default it is 'false'.
+To reveal the back layer, interact the top of front layer with swipe/fling actions or by setting the `IsBackLayerRevealed` property to `true`.
+By default it is `false`.

-Similarly, for conceal the back layer, 'IsBackLayerRevealed' property as 'false' or through swipe/ fling actions.
+Similarly, to conceal the back layer, `IsBackLayerRevealed` property as `false` or through swipe/ fling actions.

 {% tabs %}